-This is the third article of a 7-part series that will focus on the issues in our radical movements that I think need our immediate and ongoing attention.
+This is the fifth article of a 7-part series that will focus on the issues in our radical movements that I think need our immediate and ongoing attention.
 I am using the ancient eastern concept of chakras for the body as a parallel to our movement’s energy wheel.
 Healers believe sickness occurs when the body’s chakras are blocked or out of alignment.
 Likewise, the U.S. Left and our social justice movements need our collective introspection, analysis and adjustments that lead to unblocking our energy/chi points.
 A weakened Left, and especially the Black Left, have been unable to provide this critical guidance over the last twenty years.
 I do not have the space to go too deep into my thinking although I have been pondering and talking about this very subject for a few years now.
 I am looking to stimulate a higher level of principled discussion about how to energize and organize the social forces coming into play at this pivotal juncture in history and how we can rebuild a formidable radical movement in this country.

 “Emancipate yourselves from mental slavery

 Our social movement can be schizophrenic about how we treat one another.
 While we can be a loving, caring bunch of folks, we can also be mean-spirited and self-serving.
 Whether you call yourself a progressive or a revolutionary, movement forces don’t always live up to our lofty principles.
 This article will focus on how our movement deals with disruptive, inhumane and criminal behaviors amongst us.
 It’s time to discover the chakra of redemption as a more humane way of dealing with contradictions.
 The pre-requisites to redemption are accountability and humility.